Newton-Okounkov polyhedra for character varieties and configuration spaces: Branching filtrations

 \section{Branching filtrations}

-In this section we make use of the ordering on dominant weights to construct filtrations of the coordinate rings of character varieties and configuration spaces.
-These filtrations are not fine enough to give affine semigroup associated graded algebras, however this construction reduces the problem to constructing such a filtration on $P_3(G)$ with is $T^3$ stable.
+We make use of the ordering on dominant weights to construct filtrations of the coordinate rings of character varieties and configuration spaces.
+These filtrations are not fine enough to give affine semigroup associated graded algebras, however this construction reduces the problem to constructing a $T^3-$stable filtration on $\C[P_3(G)]$.
 Spin diagrams for the group $G$ emerge from this construction as labels for the graded components of the associated graded algebras we construct.
-We finish the subsection with an alternative $GIT$ construction of the character variety $\mathcal{X}(F_g, G)$ which makes the connection with spin diagrams more transparent.
+We also give an alternative $GIT$ construction of the character variety $\mathcal{X}(F_g, G)$ which makes the connection with spin diagrams more transparent.